adintegra/rag-for-disease-outbreaks/README.md

 #### Acquisition & Pre-Processing

-See [./app/who-don-retriever/](./app/who-don-retriever/) for scripts to scrape and clean the data.
+See [./app/who-don-retriever](./app/who-don-retriever/) for scripts to scrape and clean the data.
 In this directory, you'll also find a [README](./app/who-don-retriever/README.md) outlining the process.

-**Note:** At the time of writing, a non-packaged version of the Markdownify library must be installed:
+**Note:** At the time of writing, a non-packaged version of the Markdownify library must be installed.
+This has better support for tables in Markdown.
+Some of the DONs contain HTML tables which would otherwise be lost:

 ```sh
 pip install git+https://github.com/matthewwithanm/python-markdownify@3026602686f9a77ba0b2e0f6e0cbd42daea978f5